The following article uses options that are available starting with the Enterprise edition and project type.

 Please keep in mind the following steps are for illustration purposes only, thus you can convert as many .EXE packages as you need into a single .MSI installer.

 If Advanced Installer is not currently running, launch it by double-clicking its desktop icon or selecting it from the "Start" menu.
-On the application's Start Page you can choose “Import” > “MSI from EXE(s)” project type.
+On the application's Start Page you can choose “Convert” > “MSI from EXE(s)” project type.

 The Wizard will be launched assisting you to include and configure the .EXE packages into the main .MSI.